react-native-community/cli/docs/commands.md

 #### `--configuration <string>`

-Explicitly set the scheme configuration to use default: 'Debug'.
+[Deprecated] Explicitly set the scheme configuration to use default: 'Debug'.

 #### `--scheme <string>`